mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 **Why is that multiple expressions can't be used in an `if` construction?**

 The `lots-of-effect` procedure accomplished sequencing by having more than one expression in its body.
 This works fine if the sequence of events that you want to perform is the entire body of a procedure.
 But in `bottles` we wanted to include a sequence as one of the alternatives in an `if` construction.
-We couldn’t just say
+We couldn't just say

 ```scheme
 (define (bottles n)